J u d i t h

 A n n e R i c e

-and their parents, care providers, and teachers.
-The books have been
+care providers, and teachers.
+The books have been published by

-published by Redleaf Press (of Saint Paul, MN) and have sold over
+Redleaf Press (of Saint Paul, Minnesota) and have sold over 200,000 copies,

 She is a popular